These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 Small stack of chocolate peanut butter bars on a wood board.

-We are almost at the end of the week!
-This is the 2nd week since my kids finished up school, so we’ve definitely gotten into the summer groove.
 It’s not easy working from home when you’ve got 2 energetic boys to look after, but I think I’m doing ok.
 Quick and easy recipes have been my salvation!

 And whether you’re doing it as a business or just for fun, those quick and easy recipes are perfect for summer.
-When the weather is sunny and gorgeous, who wants to be stuck inside making food?
-Not me- I’d rather be lounging on a deck chair at the pool!
+Who wants to be stuck inside making food when the weather is sunny and gorgeous?

-And today, I’m adding a new one to the list: these amazing peanut butter bars.
 I’m telling you, they take just 10 minutes to make and there are only 4 ingredients.
-Plus, they taste just like a Reese’s peanut butter cup.
-Only better!
-Because you made them yourself.

 No-bake peanut butter bars stacked on a wood board with a text overlay above reading "No-Bake Peanut Butter Bars."